 The procedure before the UOKiK would take up to 30 business days, but it could be extended for further 120 calendar days if the UOKiK decides to initiate control proceedings.
 Deadlines would be suspended for periods when the UOKiK is waiting for requested information and documents.

-Breach of the proposed new clearance obligation would constitute a criminal offense punishable by a fine of up to PLN 50 million and/or imprisonment for up to 5 years.
+Breach of the new clearance obligation constitutes a criminal offense punishable by a fine of up to PLN 50 million and/or imprisonment for up to 5 years.
 Additionally, an entity required by law or by an agreement to manage the affairs of its subsidiary, which has not submitted the required notification, will also be subject to a fine of up to PLN 5 million and/or imprisonment for up to 5 years if such entity was aware of the acquisition being made by its subsidiary.

 1 Defined as software used to: (i) manage power plants, networks or services or systems relating to the supply of energy, natural gas, fuels or heat; (ii) manage, control or automate drinking water supply or wastewater treatment installations; (iii) operate equipment or systems used for voice or data transmission or for storage and data processing; (iv) operate or manage equipment or systems used for cash supply, card payments, cash transactions, settlement of securities and derivative transactions or to provide insurance services; (v) operate hospital information systems, operate equipment and systems used in the sale of prescription drugs or operate laboratory information systems or laboratory tests; (vi) operate facilities or systems used for the transport of passengers or goods by air, rail, sea or inland waterway, road, public transport or logistics; (vii) operate equipment or systems used in air, rail, sea or inland waterway, road passenger or cargo transport, public transport or logistics; (viii) operate equipment or systems used in the supply of food; or (ix) provide cloud computing data storage or processing services.